 Any interesting or unusual UPG to share?

-First, here’s a bit of reading on the subject of UPG, because asking if I have any of this random stuff to share is useless to anybody who’s not familiar with the “random stuff” concept.
-Here’s a quick explanation of UPG, a more involved discussion of the idea, and a handy flowchart on discernment.
+First, here’s a bit of reading on the subject of UPG – because asking if I have any of this random stuff to share is useless to anybody who’s not familiar with the “random stuff” concept – so here’s a quick explanation of UPG.
 I’ve tried to keep ego out of this one and post only what might be useful.

 I’ve already included a bit of UPG in this project – the tea in Day 24, for instance, with (one of) His sacred number(s) and some of the substances later confirmed by research.
 This is how His knowledge often comes: I feel or experience something, act upon it, then check various sources to see if I can verify it.
 (Most of the time, there is indeed a relevant reference.)
 But I always hesitate to discuss these things, which is foolhardy, because “hey, me too!” is another form of verification.
 And it’s one that I never think to seek, probably because I usually dismiss myself as crazy, even when the knowledge I gain is verifiable.